 Art requires specific temperature and humidity levels to maintain proper preservation.
 This will often be around 50% humidity and 70 degrees Fahrenheit, but may vary based on the material type and specific needs of your piece.

-Know and make a list of the various elements and materials that make up your artwork prior to selection of a storage unit.
+Make a list of the various elements and materials that make up your artwork prior to selection of a storage unit.
 Discuss with the facility manager what your best option for storage will be based on this list.

 3. Store It Upright and Give it Room

-Once the item is safely secured to store, you’ve selected an appropriate self-storage solution, and transported the item from its former home to its long-term residence, you will need to pay attention to its placement among other items in your unit.
+Once the item is safely secured to store, you’ve selected an appropriate self-storage solution and transported the item from its former home to its long-term residence, you will need to pay attention to its placement among other items in your unit.

-Keep two major items in mind:
+Keep two major tips in mind:

 - Store upright to avoid stepping on the item, or a crushing blow should any items fall onto the piece as you move items around in your unit.

 - Give it room, and do not place any items on top of the artwork.
 This is especially true if the artwork was stored flat instead of upright, as the weight of additional items can damage the piece, and make unwanted indentions.

 What types of artwork do you collect?
 Share which kinds and why in the comment section below.